p/seriamp/README.md

 - 3-pin cable should be sufficient according to manual
 - Null-modem cable required
-- Receiver socket is female
+- Receiver socket is female with nuts

 Connection options: